jackocnr/intl-tel-input/README.md

 **allowDropdown**
 Type: `Boolean` Default: `true`
 Whether or not to allow the dropdown.
 If disabled, there is no dropdown arrow, and the selected flag is not clickable.
 Also, we display the selected flag on the right instead because it is just a marker of state.
 Play with this option on [Storybook](https://intl-tel-input.com/storybook/?path=/docs/intltelinput--allowdropdown) (using the React component).

-**autoInsertDialCode**
-Type: `Boolean` Default: `false`
-When enabled (requires `nationalMode` to be disabled), the international dial code will be automatically inserted into the input in 3 situations: (A) upon initialisation, and (B) when the user selects a country from the dropdown, and (C) upon calling `setCountry`.
-Additionally, the plugin will listen for blur/submit events, and if the input only contains a dial code, it will automatically be removed to avoid submitting just that.
-Play with this option on [Storybook](https://intl-tel-input.com/storybook/?path=/docs/intltelinput--autoinsertdialcode) (using the React component).

 **autoPlaceholder**
 Type: `String` Default: `"polite"`